All items

 Text:

 Birds sang, turf came to the water-edge, and trees grew from it.
 Away off among the trees I saw beautiful women walking.
 Their clothes were of many delicate colours and clung to them, and they were tall and graceful and had yellow hair.
-Their robes trailed over the grass.
-They glided in and out among the trees, and over their heads hung yellow fruit like large pears of melted gold.

 Description: